smseerat/MCW-Hybrid-identity/Hands-on lab/Before the hands-on lab - Hybrid Identity.md

     -   Issue type: **Service and subscription limits (quotas)**

-    -   Subscription: the name of the Azure subscription you will be using in this lab
+    -   Subscription: the name of the Azure subscription you will be using in this lab.

     -   Quota type: **Compute/VM (cores/vCPUs) subscription limit increases**

-    -   Support plan: the name of the support plan associated with the target subscription
+    -   Support plan: the name of the support plan associated with the target subscription.

 7. On the **Details** blade, select the **Provide details** blade.